All For Naught? Supreme Court Indicates Gun Case May Be Moot

 That is the "democratic process"

-Next up to the lectern was Richard Dearing, who serves as Deputy Counsel for the City of New York.
+Next up to the lectern was Richard Dearing, who serves as deputy counsel for the city of New York.
 He emphasized that this lawsuit challenged a premises license, not a carry license.
 A premises license, he noted, is granted for the home only, though it must allow certain limited transport of the licensed handgun.

-Dearing said the plaintiffs asked only for specified additional transport of these guns, and the city in the end gave the handgun owners everything they had asked for.
+Dearing said that the plaintiffs asked only for specified additional transport of these guns and that the city in the end gave the handgun owners everything they had asked for.

 That the city changed its laws, he suggested, "is a good thing, not a bad one.
 The government should respond to litigation, should assess its laws ... when they are challenged."
 That, he said, is the "democratic process."